Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Oh, sit down Naydra."
 Yulna gestured to a vacant stool.
 Naydra blinked.
 This was… *very* unlike the Yulna she thought she knew.
 Yulna was straight-spoken, yes, but she usually stood quite carefully on the ceremony of their respective positions.

-Now she was behaving like a gruffly good-humoured kitchen Mother, and the scar where some Corti had long ago vivisected her and removed her eyeball without anesthetic looked...weirdly natural.
+Now she was behaving like a gruffly good-humoured kitchen Mother, and the scar where some Corti had long ago vivisected her and removed her eyeball without anesthetic looked... weirdly natural.
 She had a Daar-like coarse quality for the moment.

 Allison, apparently endlessly amused by everything, stepped aside to make room while Sister Shoo practically *dragged* Naydra into their little group with a gentle hand around her waist and before she knew it Yulna had pressed a glass of *Talamay* into Naydra’s hands.